echogarden-project/echogarden/docs/Options.md

 * `whisperCpp.beamCount`: the number of decoding paths to use during beam search.
 Defaults to `5`
 * `whisperCpp.repetitionThreshold`: minimal repetition / compressibility score to cause a decoded segment to be discarded.
 Defaults to `2.4`
 * `whisperCpp.prompt`: initial text to give the Whisper model.
 Can be a vocabulary, or example text of some sort.
 Note that if the prompt is very similar to the transcript, the model may intentionally avoid producing the transcript tokens as it may assume that they have already been transcribed.
 Optional
 * `whisperCpp.enableDTW`: enable `whisper.cpp`'s own experimental DTW-based token alignment to be used to derive timestamps.
+Defaults to `false`
-Defaults to `false` (highly recommended)
+* `whisperCpp.enableFlashAttention`: enable flash attention.
+Defaults to `false`
 * `whisperCpp.verbose`: show all CLI messages during execution.
 Defaults to `false`

 **Vosk**: